 The Virginia C. Gildersleeve Fund was made possible by a gift fund from the Barnard Alumnae Association in 1957, on the occasion of Miss Gildersleeve's eightieth birthday.
 The fund is used to bring visiting scholars, preferably women from abroad, to the Barnard campus.
 Gildersleeve Professors may come to Barnard either for a full semester or, as has been more generally the case in recent years, for a single week in which they deliver a public lecture, attend a dinner in their honor given by the Provost/Dean of the Faculty, and engage in other activities arranged by the hosting academic department.
 Selection is made by the Grants Committee.
 Nominations are solicited from faculty members by the Provost/Dean of the Faculty in the fall.
-Click here for a list of past recipients.
+For a list of past recipients, please visit this page.

-The program provides $100,000 that is divided among three to six faculty research projects.
-The projects should expand knowledge, probe new ground, and have the potential for major impact; build upon a faculty member’s record of productivity and creativity; and culminate in scholarly publication(s), with broader dissemination desirable as well—connecting Barnard to New York City, the nation, the world.
+This program provides funds for faculty projects that expand knowledge, probe new ground, and have the potential for major impact; build upon a faculty member’s record of productivity and creativity; and culminate in scholarly publication(s), with broader dissemination desirable, as well—connecting Barnard to New York City, the nation, the world.

 The Tow Award recognizes an exemplary member of the Barnard Faculty who combines scholarship and pedagogy in creative ways, maximizing the impacts of both.
 The selection process has two phases: the screening process conducted by the Grants Committee and the final selection process decided by the President and the Provost, in consultation with the Appointments, Tenure and Promotion Committee.
 One recipient will be recognized each year and will receive a $10,000 research/professional development fund that can be spent over five years to further innovative pedagogies.
-Awards may be used for travel, conference attendance, course release (at internal rate of $7,500/semester), to development of new pedagogy, or other related activities.
+Awards may be used for travel, conference attendance, course release, the development of new pedagogy, or other related activities.